В МАИ создали технологию для защиты обшивки самолетов от наледи

 Scientists from the Moscow Aviation Institute (MAI) and the Frumkin Institute of Physical Chemistry and Electrochemistry of the Russian Academy of Sciences have developed a new technology to improve the water-repellent properties of aircraft skin.

-The treated surfaces are rough, with a relief that varies on the micro-, submicro-, and nanoscale.
+The treated surfaces are rough, and their relief changes at the micro-, submicro-, and nanoscale.

 Kirill Emelyanenko, Researcher at the Laboratory of Surface Forces of the Frumkin Institute of Physical Chemistry and Electrochemistry of the Russian Academy of Sciences